Ask Question

 1) Approximately 50% of all DLBCL patients in this northern US latitude population are vitamin D deficient at the time of diagnosis and treatment.

-=> That part is not surprising since vitamin D deficiency is equally common in the general population as described here: "Vitamin D inadequacy has been reported in approximately 36% of otherwise healthy young adults and up to 57% of general medicine inpatients in the United States and in even higher percentages in Europe.
-Recent epidemiological data document the high prevalence of vitamin D inadequacy among elderly patients and especially among patients with osteoporosis. " Source: http://www.ncbi.nlm.nih.gov/pubmed/16529140
+"Vitamin D inadequacy has been reported in approximately 36% of otherwise healthy young adults and up to 57% of general medicine inpatients in the United States and in even higher percentages in Europe.
+Recent epidemiological data document the high prevalence of vitamin D inadequacy among elderly patients and especially among patients with osteoporosis. "

 2) Vitamin D deficient patients [in these samples] have an inferior event-free and overall survival compared to patients with vitamin D levels within the normal range.

-=> This part is intriguing and begs the questions: A) is this in part coincidental, or B) does higher-risk DLBCL decrease serum levels of vitamin D - making it a useful marker to identify high-risk DLBCL? (i.e., is it influenced by a genetic factor in these patients) ... or C) does having a deficiency in Vitamin D contribute to resistance to treatment, which might be remedied in part with supplementation? -- The latter possibility has to be asked cautiously in a clinical trial -- with careful monitoring to avoid the known risks of vitamin D supplementation in lymphoma survivors.
+C) does having a deficiency in Vitamin D contribute to resistance to treatment, which might be remedied in part with supplementation? -- The latter possibility has to be asked cautiously in a clinical trial -- with careful monitoring to avoid the known risks of vitamin D supplementation in lymphoma survivors.

-Conclusion: Expect that the Vitamin industry to exploit this report to promote the sale of vitamin D to lymphoma patients, despite the known risks of Vitamin D supplementation in this population ... and the lack of data showing that supplementation could improve the outcome.
+Expect the Vitamin industry to exploit this report to promote the sale of vitamin D to lymphoma patients, despite the known risks of Vitamin D supplementation in this population ... and the lack of data showing that supplementation could improve the outcome.

 KarlS